HendSleem55/FrontEndTask/README.md

 	- anonymous function that will be execute onclick.
 	- false the default value for event bubbling.

-output:
+Output:
 	- fill the stroke heart icon by converting it into a colored solid heart and return it back to an enpty solid heart if it has 		clicked on again .

+---

 	$( function() {